janeteneto/DevEnvironments/BackgroundProcess.md

 1. On your `provision.sh` file, change the version of node to version 7.x

-2. Now, as usual do
+2. Now, on your Bash terminal, as usual, do:
 ````
 vagrant up app
 ````